 American Meteorological Society/Environmental Protection Agency Regulatory Model (AERMOD) model (Version 9.5.0) was used in this modeling report to assess and determine air quality impact due to the emissions of TSP, PM10, SO_x, NO_x, and CO in the operation of the proposed project.
-The meteorological data set used is from Clark International Airport Station.
+The meteorological data set used is 2016 MM5 AERMET derived meteorological data.
 The model utilized assessment to determine the level of the proposed development impacts on the surrounding environment, including terrain effects on the discharged plumes for one hour, 8-hours (for CO), 24-hour and annual averaging times, without the need for the use of conversion factors.

 The MC 2008-003 under Tier 4 adopted the use of AERMOD.
 AERMOD was developed to replace the Industrial Source Complex Short-Term Version 3 (ISCST3) model.
-It includes a state-of-the science downwash algorithm and utilizes AERMET, a meteorological data processor that utilizes current planetary boundary layer theory to calculate the dispersion coefficients (σ) and σ).
+It includes a state-of-the science downwash algorithm and utilizes AERMET, a meteorological data processor that utilizes current planetary boundary layer theory to calculate the dispersion coefficients (σ y and σ z).